OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 By contrast, fields and all methods have scope that extends throughout the entire class, that is, **class scope**.
 They can be used in the body of any method and in the expressions that assign initial values to class level variables.

-.. admonition:: Class-Level Variables
+.. note:: Class-Level Variables

     Fields and methods have class scope, which extends throughout the class.